About our School

-In addition to courses taught from the Callaghan campus, we also teach at Ourimbah and UON Singapore Campuses, with several of the Bachelor of Engineering courses and Information Technology courses on offer at alternate locations.
+In addition to courses taught from the Callaghan campus, we also teach at Ourimbah, UON Sydney and UON Singapore Campuses, with several of the Bachelor of Engineering courses and Information Technology courses on offer at alternate locations.
 Undergraduate degree programs are accredited by Engineers Australia and the Australian Computer Society.
 Employer demand for our graduates is intense, with very competitive starting salaries and excellent career prospects.

 Research in the School is strongly supported by external funding sources, including the Australian Research Council, and significant industry funding.
 In addition to over 40 lecturing staff, our School is home to some 30 post-doctoral research fellows and over 40 higher degree research students studying for research Masters and PhD degrees, making for a vibrant and supportive research environment.